 Typically, an injured employee must file their petition within two years of the date of their injury.
 However, if they are appealing a specific benefit, such as medical care, they must file their petition within one year of their last payment or date of treatment.
 To avoid missing out on benefits, it is best practice to file their petition as soon as the insurance company denies their claim.
 Once the OJCC receives a claimant’s petition, it may notify their employer and its insurance company.
 Then, the insurance company must either pay the claim or respond to the OJCC within 14 days of receiving the petition.

-After an injured worker in Boca Raton files a petition against a workers’ compensation decision, a mediation hearing should be scheduled within 130 days.
+After an injured worker in Florida files a petition against a workers’ compensation decision, a mediation hearing should be scheduled within 130 days.
 If mediation is unsuccessful, a judge may schedule a pretrial hearing or request written statements to identify the issues in dispute.
 During this hearing, the claimant and the insurance company may exchange evidence.

 A final hearing then takes place within 90 days of the pretrial hearing.
 At this hearing, the injured employee and the insurance company have the opportunity to present evidence and testimony from witnesses to the judge.
 Formal rules of evidence, which govern what evidence can be presented and in what manner, must be followed in workers’ compensation hearings.
 After the hearing, the judge reviews all of the evidence and issues a written decision.
 A copy of this decision should be mailed to both parties within 30 days of the final hearing.

 The workers’ compensation attorneys at Kogan & DiSalvo could play an important role in this process, as they can represent you starting from the time the appeal is made, through mediation and any court proceedings.
 State compensation appeals can be complex, and the insurance company may have attorneys representing their interests.
 Therefore, an injured worker without legal representation could be at a great disadvantage.
-To learn how legal counsel could help you when appealing a workers’ compensation decision in Boca Raton, schedule a free initial consultation today.
+To learn how legal counsel could help you when appealing a workers’ compensation decision in Florida, schedule a free initial consultation today.